julietaumpierrez/documents-photoholmes/src/photoholmes/methods/exif_as_language/README.md

 # EXIF as Language: Learning Cross-Modal Associations Between Images and Camera Metadata

-This is the implementation of the [EXIF as Language](https://arxiv.org/pdf/2301.04647.pdf) paper.
-The original implementation could be found [here](https://github.com/hellomuffin/exif-as-language).
+This is the implemetation fo the Exif as Language method by Zheng et al. that can be found [here](https://arxiv.org/pdf/2301.04647.pdf).

+The code contained in this library was derived from [the original implementation](https://github.com/hellomuffin/exif-as-language), making only minor changes to fit the PhotoHolmes library structure.

+This is a deep learning based method, the weights can be found [here](https://drive.google.com/drive/folders/1V9g3I2SoQtjAUz71hZeMutqoGpUiPl3u) under the name [wrapper_75_new.pth](https://drive.google.com/file/d/17MW-fZRRQQ8dSRv52X_9DmcmdQD7TmHZ/view?usp=share_link).
+We last checked this information March 9th 2024, please refer to the authors of the original paper if the weights can not be found.

+Please be aware that in order to use the provided weights with PhotoHolmes you should run the PhotoHolmes CLI with the `adapt-weights` command to prune the weights or use the file `prune_original_weights.py`

 ## Description

-An image file contains not only the pixel values, but also a lot of extra-metadata that accompanies the image taken: camera model, exposure time, focal length, jpeg quantization details, etc...
-In this method the content of the image is contrasted with the exif information to detect any inconsistencies between what is "said" about the image and what the image is.
+An image file contains not only the pixel values, but also a lot of extra-metadata that accompanies the image taken: camera model, exposure time, focal length, jpeg quantization details, etc. In this method the content of the image is contrasted with the exif information to detect any inconsistencies between what is "said" about the image and what the image is.

 ## Full overview